+For the first recipe, you’ll just need: ethanol, unscented witch hazel, and essential oils.
+The ethanol has strong antiviral effects and is recommended by the CDC.
 Witch hazel is a plant with many medicinal properties, and of the many different species of witch hazel, the one most commonly used for medicine is the Hamamelis virginiana.
 Its leaves and bark are used for making tea ointments.

 The health benefits of witch hazel include its ability to help reduce inflammation and reduce skin irritation.
 Studies have also found that witch hazel helps in fighting off certain viral infections, which is why we use it to complement the ethanol in this hand sanitizer recipe.

 For the second recipe, this will require a few more ingredients.
 The reason being this sanitizer has ethanol in the 70% ratio, which the CDC considers to be ideal for viruses.
 The glycerine added helps offset the drying effect of the ethanol, and the xanthan gum prevents natural separation of the ingredients.

 What is Ethanol?